johnathontheriot/Edge/README.md

 # So how do I make a game?

 Good question!
 The answer is, you can't...yet.
 But here are some things you _can_ do.
-(Try checking the [Wiki](https://github.com/johnathontheriot/Edge/wiki).
-It is currently a work in progress, but may answer some questions you have)

 ### Create a Scene